Athens, Athens, Athens. What a city!

 Hotel Des Roses

 While Kifissia isn’t set up with a backpacker hostel just yet, you can easily opt for a more budget-friendly hotel.
-Hotel Des Roses provides a cool and comfy pad to stroll the neighbourhood from. without breaking the bank.
+Hotel Des Roses provides a cool and comfy pad to stroll the neighborhood from. without breaking the bank.

 Grab a drink at the fully-stocked hotel bar or meander down to the Museum of Natural History which is just a few streets away.